ojas-chaturvedi/Digit-Recognizer/Project_Proposal.typ

 - Matplotlib: For data visualization
 - Scikit-learn: For data mining and analysis
 - TensorFlow: For deep learning and complex neural network modeling
-- PyTorch: For natural language processing
-- NLTK/spaCy: For human language data with symptom inputs
 - Flask/Django: For backend web development
 - SQLAlchemy: For SQL databases and Object-Relational Mapping

 ==== Manual Work:
 #chiline()

-- Compiling datasets
+- Making algorithms for data preprocessing and feature engineering
 - Building custom model
 - Training and testing model
-- Creating website/app
+- Creating website/app that can use the model and store results for future training of model
 - Documentation of all steps

 == Jobs
 #chiline()

-- Machine Learning Developers
+- Machine/Deep Learning Developers
   - Develops the machine learning model
   - Trains & tests the model
   - Makes the model usable in the website/app
 - Data Analyst
-  - Data-exploration, preprocessing, and feature engineering
+  - Algorithm development for preprocessing and feature engineering
   - Will still contribute as a Machine Learning Developer
 - GUI Developer
   - Makes the website/app and all of its functionality (UI)
+  - Makes the model usable in the website/app
   - Will still contribute as a Machine Learning Developer